stefanocurnis/laravel-viva-payments/readme.md

 > Read more about the Smart Checkout process on the Developer portal: https://developer.vivawallet.com/smart-checkout/

-The `\Sebdesign\VivaPayments\Facades\SmartCheckout` facade provides all the methods needed to interact with the Smart Checkout integration.
+The `\Sebdesign\VivaPayments\Facades\Viva` facade provides all the methods needed to interact with the Smart Checkout integration.

 The following guide will walk you through the necessary steps: